Is My Dog Overweight?

 Opting for a high-fiber diet that is low in fat also provides fewer calories – it will help your dog lose weight while simultaneously keeping him satiated for longer hours, preventing hunger.

 By staying on top of preventable weight gain in pets, you may help to avoid the following health issues:

 - Malignant tumors

-Keeping your pet in optimal health, and at a good weight by preventing obesity and feeding a healthy diet, you’ll help to ensure longevity and good health.
+Keeping your pet in optimal health and at a good weight by preventing obesity and feeding a healthy diet is an effective approach to ensure his/her longevity and physical well being.
 All dogs will respond differently to weight loss diets just like their pet parents.

 Working together with your veterinarian to ensure that your dog is on a balanced weight-loss diet with whole food ingredients together with regular daily exercise will help to determine how much weight he or she loses.
 Keep in mind that pet health insurance offers routine care coverage to help with costs related to healthy weight loss in dogs, and keeping your pooch healthy.

 Affordable pet insurance can help you provide your dog with the appropriate health care that they need, without having to worry about large, unexpected veterinary bills.
 It gives you the peace of mind knowing that your pet’s health needs are covered.